icons8/lunacy-docs/docs/objects.md

 **Way 2.
 Selecting objects on the canvas**

 To select an object, use the select tool which gets enabled when no other tool is active.
 Just click the object or click and drag over it.

+To select multiple objects, hold down the `Shift` key and click the objects you want to select.
+Also, you can click and drag over these objects.

+When you click or drag over a group of objects, you select the group.
+To select a certain object within a group:

+* Hold down the `Ctrl` key and click over the required object.

+  OR
+* Click to select the group, then double-click to select the object.

+After you select an object within a group, you can switch to other objects of that group by simply clicking them.

-See the details and a demo <a href="https://docs.icons8.com/tools/#select-tool" target="_blank">here</a>.
+For details about using the select tool, and a demo click <a href="https://docs.icons8.com/tools/#select-tool" target="_blank">here</a>.

 ## Moving objects